2ndSightLab/rust-service/README.md

 Turning the service into an extensible service library anyone can use that runs their own actions:\
 https://medium.com/cloud-security/an-extensible-library-anyone-can-use-to-build-a-rust-service-f88eddf9d14f

+Note that my blogs don't include splitting the service library from executable and implementaion of the common unit test repository.

 __Sample Service:__

 This repository shows how to use this code to build your own service.
 This sample service prints the current time periodically:\